Clivesay1/Project-1/README.md

 # How to use data
 Download files and open each notebook corresponding to which portion of the data you want to utilize.
 Ensure you have access to a code editing software or use online access to jupiter notebooks.
-Ensure you have all libraries in your local environment then run the code.
+Ensure you have pandas, matblotlib, and numpy libraries in your local environment then run the code.

 # Sources